Body Story Archive

 It is the story about what it has meant to live in your body.

 We believe it is hard to be nourished in a culture that doesn’t trust your body.

 Our bodies have been with us our entire lives through everything we’ve done.
 Every breath we’ve taken.
 Every beat of our heart.
 It has survived our scrutiny, our shame.
 It has been impacted by the oppressive ideas that have been fed to us.
-It has changed with our relationships, our loves, our fears and our struggle.
+It has changed with our relationships, our loves, our fears and our struggles.
 It has survived living in a culture that encourages many to act violently upon their bodies in order to try to fit into a narrowly defined standard of acceptance.
-It has underscored your very perception of what it means to be you and to be alive.
+It has underscored your very perception of what it means to be you, and to be alive.

 Our body has been our constant companion, changing over time, with us.
 It holds the story of our lives.